You appear to be using an unsupported browser, and it may not be able to display this site properly. You may wish to upgrade your browser.

 If you as a parent have experience of care, your 2 year old can also access funded early learning and childcare.
 If you think you qualify or want more information, contact your local council.

-You can also get funded early learning and childcare if your child has turned 2 and you get one of these benefits:
+Your 2 year old can also get funded early learning and childcare if you get one of these benefits:

 State Pension Credit

-support under part VI of the Immigration and Asylum Act 1999
+Support under part VI of the Immigration and Asylum Act 1999 (Support for Asylum Seekers)

 "Take-home pay" is the money your household receives from work after tax, National Insurance and any pension contributions have been taken off.
 Your award letter will tell you how much your take-home pay is for the claim period.
-This should be £610 or less.
+This should be £660 a month or less.